 Instructions

-- NEXT DAY | Once the dough has risen, and place a piece of parchment paper on the counter and dust with flour; with floured hands, gently scrape the dough away from the bowl and onto the parchment paper, the dough will be stringy and sloppy.
+- NEXT DAY Once the dough has risen, and dust a piece of parchment paper with flour; with floured hands, gently scrape the dough away from the bowl and onto the parchment paper, the dough will be stringy and floopy.

 - Remove the plastic wrap, don’t worry if it doesn’t look like the dough has risen too much, it will puff up once it hits the heat of the oven.